-Dr. Gugliucci is a Fellow of the National Association of Osteopathic Medical Educators (NAOME), the American Geriatrics Society (AGS), the Gerontological Society of America (GSA), the Association for Gerontology in Higher Education (AGHE), and the Maine Gerontological Society (MGS).
+Dr. Gugliucci is a Fellow of the National Association of Osteopathic Medical Educators (NAOME), the American Geriatrics Society (AGS), the Gerontological Society of America (GSA), the Academy for Gerontology in Higher Education (AGHE), and the Maine Gerontological Society (MGS).
 Her expertise and passion in the field of aging has resulted in numerous presentations nationally and internationally.
-Her latest international presentations were conducted in Ireland (2018), IAGG San Francisco (2017), Germany (2016), Norway (2015), Ireland (2015 & 2012), Italy, (2013), Austria (2004), and England (2003).
-She served on the national GSA executive board for 8 years and held the position of Chair (2012-2013) for the Health Sciences Section (1750 members) and served on the AGHE board for 11 years and was elected president serving from 2008-2010.
+Her international presentations were conducted in Greece (2020), Ireland (2018), IAGG San Francisco (2017), Germany (2016), Norway (2015), Ireland (2015 & 2012), Italy, (2013), Austria (2004), and England (2003).
+She serves on the national GSA Board of Directors (2019-2020), served on the GSA Council for 8 years, and held the position of Chair (2012-2013) for the Health Sciences Section (1750 members).
+Dr. Gugliucci served on the AGHE board for 11 years and was elected president serving from 2008-2010.
 In this role she led the organization to create and endorse new forward thinking definitions for geriatrics and gerontology.
 She is on the review boards for the Aging International Journal, the International Journal of Clinical Medicine, and is on the Executive and Review Boards for the Journal of Gerontology and Geriatrics Education, among others.
 Although not a nurse, she was a mentor for the Sigma Theta Tau International Honor Society of Nurses/Hartford Foundation Geriatric Nursing Leadership Academy.
 In Maine, she served on the boards for Maine Legal Services for the Elderly, St Andre Health Care, Southern Maine Agency on Aging, SAGE Maine, and the Maine Gerontological Society; also serving as MGS president (2010-2012).
-She is currently serving on the Board of Directors for Piper Shores Continuing Care Retirement Community, Hospice of Southern Maine Ethics, and Maine Council on Aging.
+She is currently serving on the Board of Directors for Piper Shores Life Care Retirement Community, Hospice of Southern Maine Ethics Board, and Maine Council on Aging (Founding Director).

 In March 2018, the Association for Gerontology/Geriatrics in Higher Education (AGHE) bestowed their highest honor, the Clark Tibbitts Award, to Dr. Gugliucci in recognition of her outstanding contributions to the advancement of gerontology and geriatrics as a field of study in institutions of higher education.
 Additionally, she was awarded the Society of Osteopathic Medical Educators (SOME) Innovation in the Development of Enduring Medical Education Award (2017) by the American Association of Colleges of Osteopathic Medicine for the 48 Hour Hospice Home Immersion Life Altering Medical Education & Research Project.
 In 2014 she was inducted into the Gold Humanism Honor Society recognizing her as an exemplar of humanistic person care and as a role model, mentor, and leader in medicine.
 In 2013, Dr. Gugliucci was awarded the Marguerite Elliott Innovations in Clinical Medical Education Award from the Society of Osteopathic Medical Educators for the Learning by Living Nursing Home Immersion project.
 Other recognitions include the 2012 Association for Gerontology in Higher Education Hiram Friedsam Mentorship Award for her excellence in mentoring students, faculty, and administrators in the field of aging; and the 2012 Harvard Pilgrim Health Care and MaineToday Media, Inc. Healthcare Hero Award for her excellence, dedication, innovation, compassion and exemplary achievements as a Health Care Educator in Maine.